-If you want to learn the exposition of a story definition, I wrote about it in my Story Structure post.
-Still, since it is kind of an essential element of a story, I’m going to go deep into the exposition part of a story and to explain what happens during the exposition of a story and give you some exposition of a story examples.
+If you want to learn the story definition’s exposition, I wrote about it in my Story Structure post.
+Still, since it is an essential element of a story, I’m going to go deep into the exposition part of a story and explain what happens during the exposition of a story and give you some exposition of a story examples.

 The exposition is introducing us to the main character.
 We get to know the main character in its “normal world” before everything is going bad, but the exposition has another job too – it needs to make us care about the characters and fast.
 Here are some tips for introducing the characters in the narrative exposition:

 A lot of movies start right away with the turning point.
-This is a trick to get the audience excited right at the start, but it also sends the message that this movie is going to be intense and with lots of action and/or suspense.
+This is a trick to get the audience excited right at the start, but it also sends the message that this movie will be intense and with lots of action and suspense.
 If you can deliver that kind of promise, you are welcome to do that.
 This takes me to the next tip about exposition.
-When you finish writing the first act, try to see what kind of promises it delivers about the film and can you fulfill these promises.
+When you finish writing the first act, try to see what kind of promises it delivers about the film and fulfill these promises.

 Now, The Pulp Fiction opening is just “talking heads,” and nothing happens, and when something already happens, we cut to the title, but this is all point of the film, and Tarantino, being a skillful writer, can pull it off quickly.
 One of the reasons he is pulling it off is the next law about dialogue in act 1: If you are going to use dialogue to deliver information at the exposition, make sure you have something powerful to compensate.
 In Pulp Fiction, it’s the fact that we hear two gangsters talk about expanding their rubbery “business,” and they don’t follow any of the genre rules about gangsters in films.
 Another good lesson you can learn from this opening is that if you decide to introduce us to your characters by making them talk, make sure they have something interesting to talk about, and, if possible – a conflict.